northstowekarate/northstowekarate.github.io/training/what-to-expect/index.md

 ## Kumite (sparring)

 Kumite is the practice of techniques with an opponent.
 Students will generally build up their kihon first before kumite practice is considered.
-This can be intimidating at first, but is built up overtime, starting in controlled conditions - where the techniques are predetermined up to freestyle where the techniques are completely free.
+This can be intimidating at first, but is built up over time, starting in controlled conditions - where the techniques are predetermined up to freestyle where the techniques are completely free.

 <div class="container">
   <div class="row justify-content-center">